Turku-BioImaging/.github/profile/README.md

 Turku BioImaging is a broad, interdisciplinary science community in Turku, Finland.
 We aim to promote research and education in bioimaging and provide the tools necessary for understanding complex biological systems.

-## Our Team

-Our team consists of dedicated researchers, engineers, and students working together to advance the field of bioimaging.
-[Meet our team](#)

 ## Contact Us

-For any inquiries, please reach out to us at [email](mailto:info@turkubioimaging.fi)
+For any inquiries, please reach out to us at [tbi-office@bioimaging.fi](mailto:tbi-office@bioimaging.fi)

 ## Follow Us